multiOTP/multiotp/raspberry/boot-part/multiotp-tree/usr/local/bin/multiotp/readme_5.9.5.7.txt

 Some values can go back to FreeRADIUS:

-a) Set the right format options for FreeRADIUS:
+ * Set the right format options for FreeRADIUS:
    multiotp -config radius-reply-attributor=" += " radius-reply-separator=","

-b) Set multiOTP to send back to FreeRADIUS the group of the authenticated user:
+ * Set multiOTP to send back to FreeRADIUS the group of the authenticated user:
    multiotp -config group-attribute="Filter-Id"